VH-Lab/NDI-matlab/docs/reference/+ndi/+time/+syncrule/filematch.m.md

   Creates a search query for the ndi.time.syncgraph object.

-Help for ndi.time.syncrule.filematch/searchquery is inherited from superclass NDI.TIME.SYNCRULE
+Help for ndi.time.syncrule.filematch/searchquery is inherited from superclass ndi.time.syncrule
 ```

 ---